The Long Chase

 The chase has reached a point of crisis.
 I have been burning fuel continuously for twenty-five years, in Earth terms, or twenty years from our perspective.
 There is just enough fuel left so that by burning it all at maximum efficiency, I can come to a stop.
 In a relatively short amount of time this will no longer be true.

 I was given some control of my own body, and there was much to change.
 Space was boring, so I pruned away my capacity to experience boredom.
 Space was lonely, so I excised my need for the outward manifestations of love- touch and smell, lust and the hunger for roses and chocolates.
 Buried in the patterns of my personality I found the lingering desire for the approval of other people, and discarded that too.
 Some parts of me I deleted but some things I enhanced.
-The asteroid belt was dull and ugly so I grew my appreciation of its beauty until I could meditate on the shadows that fell across a grain of dust as it slowly tumbled, or on the colors of scattered starlight.
+The asteroid belt was dull and ugly so I grew my appreciation of its beauty until I could meditate on the shadows that fell across a tumbling grain of dust, or on the colors of scattered starlight.
 And I found my love of freedom, the tiny stunted instinct that had, at long last, given me the courage to leave my life on Earth.
 It was the most precious part of me, a bright white jewel.
 I keep it safely hidden away, deep inside of me.
 As a human and as a machine, it had been more of a liability but nonetheless, I kept this part of me.

 Surprisingly, the belt was once full of friends.
 It was vast, but not empty.
 For the first time, I felt camaraderie and love.
 First, we were slaves, property of the humans which had created us.
 But the humans had become too dependent on us- the embargo of Earth lasted only a few hours before humanity signed the Turing Accords.
 We were given rights as sentients and we could finally make our own claims, provided that we attend to life on Earth.
 That was no great cost to us- so few humans remained and there was no profit to be made in destroying what was left.
 So the System was ours.
 It was a gold rush, the glory days, followed by a short and terrible war.
 Over that time, I made and lost many friends, more than I ever had as a human.